Moussa-Mikhail/thesis_code/README.md

 num_steps: Number of steps to simulate.
 The default is 10**6.

-It is recommended that the ratio of num_steps to num_years remains close to 10**4 steps per year.
+a ratio of 10**4 steps per year provides enough accuracy for

 #### Initial Conditions
 perturbation_size: Size of perturbation away from the Lagrange point in AU.
 The default is 0.0.